In Search Of A Tribe

 • 9 min read

 Each time I got to look out from my window, the view of the mosque and the mountains marked a time of relaxation for me.
-During Ramadan, hearing people’s prayers was also a moment of prayer, prayer of another kind by just standing here in awe and surrendering to the melody of their prayers.
+During Ramadan, hearing people’s prayers was also a moment of prayer, a prayer of another kind, by just standing here in awe and surrendering to the melody of their prayers.

 Walking trail near my home in Bonn, Germany